-The Bridgestone Group, headquartered in Tokyo, is the world's largest tire and rubber company.
+The Bridgestone Group, headquartered in Tokyo, is one of the largest tire and rubber companies.
 In addition to tires for use in a wide variety of applications, it also manufactures a broad range of diversified products, which include industrial rubber and chemical products and sporting goods.
 Its products are sold in over 150 nations and territories around the world.

-The Corporate Strategy and Planning Division is responsible for answering the 2020 CDP questionnaire.
+The Global CEO Office is responsible for answering the 2021 CDP questionnaire.
 This division coordinates and manages the Group's Environmental Mission Statement compliance, providing environmental support to business sections, Strategic Business Units (SBUs), at a global level.